GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-15-12-event-spring.md

 ```

 Since the aspect executes after the transaction commits, it ensures events are only sent if the transaction is successful.
-In case of a failure, events are not sent, and changes are rolled back.ù
+In case of a failure, events are not sent, and changes are rolled back.

 ---